 - 5G will create completely new ecosystems, and the responsibility for security will be considerably more complex.
 One risk created by this complexity is an unclear division of responsibility between providers, suppliers and customers.
 Unclear division of responsibility can delay innovation and development facilitated by 5G technology. - The electronic communications infrastructure is increasingly converging with the data centre and cloud service infrastructure.
 Data centres and cloud services deliver a high degree of security to their customers.
-There is nonetheless a risk that the national data centre infrastructure as a whole is not adequately protected to meet society's needs in times of peace, crisis and war. - Increased digitalisation is expected in manufacturing and commerce throughout Norway, and people will continue to work from home.
+There is not adequately protected to meet society's needs in times of peace, crisis and war. - Increased digitalisation is expected in manufacturing and commerce throughout Norway, and people will continue to work from home.
 Nkom expects local and regional electronic communications providers to be a more important part of the value chain for the new digital services.
 The smaller electronic communications providers may not be as wellequipped as the larger providers to withstand advanced threats and attacks.
 This will increase the risk of them becoming more attractive targets for digital attacks. - The Norwegian electronic communications infrastructure will face increased stresses from nature in the years to come.
 At the same time, society's digitalisation will impose ever stricter requirements to ensure the stability and accessibility of the digital infrastructure.
 Nkom can see a particular need to strengthen the regional and access networks.
 If confidence in the resilience of the electronic communications infrastructure is undermined, this may weaken the rate of digitalisation.